Buying fake followers, views, fans, and traffic is a VERY BAD idea.

 Fake Followers Will Damage Your Reputation

 Transparency is everything when it comes to social media marketing and PR.
-If you are reaching out to the media or trying to get the attention of new potential fans, having big follower or view numbers are nice.
-But, if a blogger heads over to your Youtube channel and sees that you have 10,000 views on your latest video with zero comments and likes, or even worse, irrelevant spam comments (a VERY common result of buying fake views), you better believe that blogger is going to move on, never to return.
+If you are reaching out to the media or trying to get the attention of new potential fans, having big followers or view numbers is nice.
+But, if a blogger heads over to your YouTube channel and sees that you have 10,000 views on your latest video with zero comments and likes, or even worse, irrelevant spam comments (a VERY common result of buying fake views), you better believe that blogger is going to move on, never to return.

-The same can absolutely be said for the music industry as a whole.
+The same can be said for the music industry as a whole.

 A misconception is that a record label will sign you if only you had a million fans or views.
 But this couldn’t be further from the truth.
 Record labels are not stupid.
 They know fake followers and likes when they see them, and even more so, they know that an engaged fan base (not just a big fan base) is what will lead to sales.

 Fake Followers Destroy Your Ability To Analyze Your True Fan Base